-Meanwhile, the China Electric Power Planning and Engineering Institute has estimated that Chinese electricity demand would surge nearly 6% this year.
+Meanwhile, the China Electric Power Planning and Engineering Institute has estimated that Chinese electricity demand would surge nearly 6%.
 Higher demand, combined with lower prices, is usually a winning formula for companies.

 Moreover, JinkoSolar’s margins are likely higher in its home market because of lower shipping costs and the absence of any tariffs.
 Consequently, the coming expansion of solar energy in China should have a tremendously positive impact on Jinko’s bottom line.

-Also interesting is that, as of the end of the second quarter, the holders of JKS stock include some of the biggest names on Wall Street.
+Also interesting is that the holders of JKS stock include some of the biggest names on Wall Street.
 The list includes names like Bank of America (NYSE:BAC), Citigroup (NYSE:C), Morgan Stanley (NYSE:MS) and UBS (NYSE:UBS).
 Those big boys are usually not all wrong about a stock.